citp/privacy-policy-historical/v/vi/vir/virginmobile.com.au.md

 **What we collect straight from you**

 Most of the personal information we collect, such as your name and address, we collect directly from you.
-For example, you might fill out a form online or in a store, or give it to one of our representatives on the phone.
+For example, you might fill out a form online or in a store, or give it to one of our representatives on the phone, or engage with us on social media.

 Of course, you can choose not to provide your personal information or may just want to deal with us anonymously.
 If this happens, we may not be able to provide you with the product you've asked for or give you the level of service you expect.

 **What we collect while you are with us**

 We also collect personal information and de-identified information during our relationship with you.
 For example, we may collect personal information:

   * When you pay your bill or purchase products
   * When you use our products, apps, self-service channels
-  * When you join or use our rewards programs and
+  * When you join or use our rewards programs
-  * When and where you use our networks and services.
+  * When and where you use our networks and services

-We are authorised to collect information about the contents and substance of the communications we carry by Division 3, Part 13 of the _Telecommunications Act 1997_ (Cth).
+We are authorised to collect information about the contents and substance of the communications we carry by Division 3, Part 13 of the Telecommunications Act 1997 (Cth).

 All telecommunications providers, including Optus, now have an obligation to retain certain network data and customer information (called 'metadata') for a period of at least two years for use by criminal law enforcement agencies.
 Network data has always been collected so that we can run our network properly, and it is now being retained for two years to meet the government requirement.
 We also collect customer information and retain it for at least 2 years.
 Please consult <https://www.ag.gov.au/dataretention> for more information on what we are required to retain and why.

 **What we collect from your online activity**

 Our websites and apps use cookies and other digital identifiers.
 These include:

   * Site performance identifiers: these give us information about how our websites or apps are used.
-If you access Virgin Mobile services from a mobile or other device, this may include your device ID, device and software characteristics (such as type and configuration), geolocation data, and connection information.
+If you access our services from a mobile or other device, this may include your device ID, device and software characteristics (such as type and configuration), geolocation data, and connection information.
   * Analytics cookies: we use these to gather statistics about our site and apps.
 For example, they help us monitor how many users are on the site or app, and what sections are most popular
   * Advertising cookies: we use these cookies to improve our understanding of the kind of advertising that may be relevant to your aggregated segment.